Tahul/nuxt-edgedb/README.md

 export default defineNuxtConfig({
   modules: [
     'nuxt-edgedb-module'
-  ],
-  // Optional, all options has sufficient defaults.
-  edgedb: {
-    devtools: true,
-    watch: true,
-    dbschemaDir: 'dbschema',
-    queriesDir: 'queries',
-    generateInterfaces: true,
-    generateQueries: true,
-    generateQueryBuilder: true,
-  }
+  ]
 })
 ```

 That's it!
-You can now use Nuxt EdgeDB in your Nuxt app. ✨
+Your Nuxt project now has a database. ✨

-If you do not already have [EdgeDB](https://www.edgedb.com) installed on your machine, the install wizard will prompt you to install it. 🧙
+If you do not already have [EdgeDB](https://www.edgedb.com) installed on your machine, the install wizard will help you to install it.

-## Usage
+## Server usage

-The module provides 2 auto-imported composables available anywhere inside `server/` context of your Nuxt app.
+The module provides auto-imported composables available anywhere inside `server/` context of your Nuxt app.

 ### useEdgeDb